It's Good to Do The Math – Mac Geek Gab 812 - The Mac Observer

-USB-C Power Delivery isn’t as clear a concept as it could be, and your two favorite geeks help sort this out.
+USB Power Delivery isn’t as clear a concept as it could be, and your two favorite geeks help sort this out.
 That’s not all, of course, because John and Dave are here to answer ALL of your questions.
 This week that includes issues with Spotlight, Backups, displays for your Mac mini, managing your external DAC, and more.
 Press play … and enjoy!

 MGG 812: It's Good to Do The Math

-USB-C Power Delivery isn’t as clear a concept as it could be, and your two favorite geeks help sort this out.
+USB Power Delivery isn’t as clear a concept as it could be, and your two favorite geeks help sort this out.
 That’s not all, of course, because John and Dave are here to answer ALL of your questions.
 This week that includes issues with Spotlight,...

 Sponsors